logigator/logigator/src/help/en/user-defined.md

 Plug elements have a few options.
 These options include a 'Plug Index' and a 'Label'.

 - Plug Index<br>
-    Defines the position of the input or output on the component, a Plug Index 1 means that the selected input is the first input of the component.
+    Defines the position of the input or output on the component, a Plug Index 1 means the selected input is the first input of the component.
 - Label<br>
     The label is optional and is rendered next to the input when the component is placed on a circuit.